 We have a history of net losses.
-While we achieved profitability for the fiscal year ended December 31, 2023, we may not be able to continue to be profitable.
-For example, we incurred net losses of \$34.0 million and \$24.7 million for the three and six months ended June 30, 2024, respectively, and as of June 30, 2024, we had an accumulated deficit of \$233.9 million.
+While we achieved profitability for the three months ended September 30, 2024 and for the fiscal year ended December 31, 2023, we may not be able to continue to be profitable.
+For example, we incurred a net loss of \$7.4 million for the nine months ended September 30, 2024, and as of September 30, 2024, we had an accumulated deficit of \$216.6 million.
 We expect our costs will increase over time as we expect to invest significant additional funds towards growing our business and operating as a public company.
 See the risk factor below titled "Operating and growing our business may require additional capital, and if capital is not available to us, our business, financial condition, results of operations, and prospects may suffer."
 We have expended and expect to continue to expend substantial financial and other resources on developing our platform, including expanding our solutions, developing or acquiring new platform features and solutions, and increasing our sales and marketing efforts.
 These efforts may be more costly than we expect and may not result in increased revenue or growth in our business.
 Any failure to increase our revenue sufficiently to keep pace with our investments and other expenses could prevent us from achieving profitability or positive cash flow on a consistent basis.
 If we are unable to successfully address these risks and challenges as we encounter them, our business, financial condition, results of operations, and prospects could be adversely affected.